alexcpn/alexcpn.github.io/html/NN/ml2/2_neural_network_and_optimisation.md

  $$w_{new} = w_{old} - \eta \cdot \nabla C$$

 where $\eta$ is the learning rate.

-**And how do we find the gradient vector $\nabla C$?**
+**And how do we find the gradient vector $\nabla C$?**  via Backpropagation

-Answer: Backpropagation

 ## Backpropagation

 Dont be confused by the name.
 It is just calculating the gradient vector $\nabla C$. for each layer.

-Gradinet descent then uses this gradient vector to update the weights in each layer.
+Gradient descent then uses this gradient vector to update the weights in each layer.

 These two work in unison to find the minimum of the loss function.

-Lets first look at a neual network as a scalar composition of functions.
+Lets first look at a neural network as a scalar composition of functions.

 Imagine a simple neural network with 3 layers.
 It is essentially a composition of three functions: